cchampou/perso/src/content/blog/mastra.md

 ## I understood RAG (Retrieval-Augmented Generation)

 Now that I'm completely trapped into the rabbit hole, I'm curious to test some of the unknown and most advanced features.
-I went back to the documetation, clicked a random tab in the side navigation panel and picked...
+I went back to the documentation, clicked a random tab in the side navigation panel and picked...
 RAG.

 I first read a bit of theory about this topic to understand what this is all about before testing it.
 I will try to make rapid explaination here:
 RAG uses non-specialist AI models to answer very specific questions using additionnal knowledge taken from resources like text documents.
-The benefits of this technique is that your AI will be able to answer based on documents that have never been used to train publc AI models, let's say for example your product documentation.
+The benefits of this technique is that your AI will be able to answer based on documents that have never been used to train public AI models, let's say for example your product documentation.

-it's a multiple steps process that involves **parsing some documents**, **spliting it**, **embedding it**, **storing verctors** and **make them accessible** to an LLM.
+it's a multiple steps process that involves **parsing some documents**, **splitting it**, **embedding it**, **storing vectors** and **make them accessible** to an LLM.
 In other terms, that means:

 - Read some input documents with an appropriate parser (let's say your documenation in markdown)